npm/policies/open-source-terms.md

 of unacceptable content:

 1. Content that is illegal, offensive, or otherwise harmful.
-This includes content that is harassing, inappropriate or abusive.
+This includes content that is harassing, inappropriate, or abusive.

 2. Content in violation of law, infringing the intellectual property rights of others, violating the privacy or other rights of others,